 I would recommend you to read the whole article, and make your own decision to use it or not.
-I do not live in the United States, and there was no chance to find the stimulant here where I live in (Istanbul).
+I do not live in the United States, and there was no chance to find the stimulant where I live in (Istanbul).
 In fact, Sarman’s health condition deteriorated very rapidly.
-There was just not enough time… Even there was enough time, after reading the article on Davis’ website, I am really skeptic about that stimulant.
+There was just not enough time… Even there was enough time, after reading the article on Davis’ website, I am really skeptical about that stimulant.

-There is only one licensed FIP vaccine available; however, this vaccine has minimal if any effectiveness in preventing FIP, and it is not generally recommended by the American Association of Feline Practitioners Feline Vaccine Advisory Panel.
+There is only one licensed FIP vaccine available; however, this vaccine has minimal if any effect in preventing FIP, and it is not generally recommended by the American Association of Feline Practitioners Feline Vaccine Advisory Panel.
 Primucell FIP, produced by Pfizer Animal Health, is a temperature-sensitive, modified-live virus vaccine that is given as an intranasal vaccine and is licensed for use in cats at least 16 weeks of age.

 Not generally recommended – the American Association of Feline Practitioners has grouped vaccines for cats into three general categories: